-The Cumulative impacts of the Revised Build Alternative would be similar to those reported in the 2019 Active Transportation Technical Report, except for the Portland Green Loop from NE 6th Avenue/NE 7th Avenue to the Broadway Bridge would be made with bicycle and pedestrian facilities on NE Weidler Avenue and NE Broadway.
+The Cumulative impacts of the Revised Build Alternative would be similar to those reported in the 2019 Active Transportation Technical Report.
 The 2014 Metro Regional Transportation Plan (RTP) evaluated in the 2019 Active Transportation Technical Report was updated in 2018.
 No additional projects were added to the API in the RTP update.